News

 Through the lens of Brazilian photographer Ramiro Sanchez, individuals affected by breast cancer and their caregivers at two UICC member organisations in Brazil share intimate moments of care, resilience and connection – offering a visual narrative of people-centred cancer care.

-The Núcleo Mama unit at Hospital Moinhos de Vento and FEMAMA, Brazil’s leading cancer advocacy network, are demonstrating how people-centred care can be delivered across both hospital and community settings.
+Núcleo Mama , the breast cancer centre at the Hospital Moinhos de Vento in Porto Alegre, and FEMAMA, Brazil’s leading breast cancer advocacy network and a UICC member, are demonstrating how people-centred care can be delivered across both hospital and community settings.
 Their work shows how medical treatment, emotional support, and practical assistance can come together to improve the experience of people living with breast cancer.

 At Núcleo Mama, care is designed around the needs and values of each individual.
 People are introduced to a guided treatment pathway that includes consultations, group support sessions, and symbolic moments like placing a ribbon on the ‘Tree of Hope’ to mark treatment milestones.
 Emotional care is fully integrated, with opportunities to share experiences, build resilience, and foster trust with medical staff and peers.